-LWF's goal is generally to maintain reserved financial assets to meet 90-180 days of operating expenses (approximately \$1,900,000 to \$3,600,000).
+LWF's goal is generally to maintain reserved financial assets to meet 90-180 days of operating expenses (approximately \$1,800,000 to \$3,600,000).
 Cash for current operating needs is maintained in checking and money market accounts.
+Although 90 days of cash is not maintained at year end there was a line of credit opened subsequent to year end to assist with any cash flow issues.